 - Responsibility and respect.
 Learning to take good care of pets can teach children to express concern, empathy, and responsibility for other living things.
 Parents can use pet care to model and teach respect for all living things.
 Over the pet’s life cycle, parents have opportunities to teach lessons about birth, illness, and death.

 - Parent involvement.
 Parents and children can share time together as they play with and care for their pets.

 How can my child help with pet care?

 A young child can help in small ways but can’t be responsible for all of a pet’s care.
-He may be able to feed the dog if you premeasure the food, for example.
-He can walk with you and the dog, but he shouldn’t walk the dog alone.
-Give your child safe, small tasks, and be sure to supervise him as he does them.
+They may be able to feed the dog if you premeasure the food, for example.
+They can walk with you and the dog, but they shouldn’t walk the dog alone.
+Give your child safe, small tasks, and be sure to supervise them.

 - Resource List: Pets for the Family and for the Classroom